Abhiyum Naanum (film): Soundtrack

-Release

-The Tamil version released on 19 December 2008 The satellite rights of the Tamil version were sold to Kalaignar.

-Critical reception
+Release and reception

-Abhiyum Naanum received high positive reviews from critics.
-Pavithra Srinivasan of Rediff said, "For fathers who love their daughters, this is your pick.
-Definitely worth a watch." and rated the film 3 out of 5.
-IndiaGlitz said, "Though the story unfolds in a slow pace towards the climax and there are few scenes which reminds one of watching a soap show, Abhiyum Nanum stands out for it is a quality entertainer which can be watched by the whole family".
+Abhiyum Naanum was released on 19 December 2008, after being delayed twice (Diwali 2008 and 14 November 2008).
+Pavithra Srinivasan of Rediff.com said, "For fathers who love their daughters, this is your pick.
+Definitely worth a watch" and rated the film 3 out of 5.
 Malathi Rangarajan of The Hindu said, "Watch it for its natural treatment".
 Sify said, "Frankly speaking, the Prakash Raj- Radha Mohan combo's Abhiyum Naanum is nowhere in the league of their previous oeuvre Mozhi.
 With a touching title like that, one would have thought the director would have a more solid script, but somehow it fails to strike a chord like their earlier film." but added that "If you are still looking for a different kind of cinematic experience, then, it’s worth a look."
-Behindwoods rated the film 2 out of 5, saying "Abhiyum Naanum – sparkles in bits and pieces" and that it was "likely to suffer commercially".
+The New Indian Express wrote, "The delicate evolution of the father-daughter relationship, and the former’s reluctance to accept that his daughter has grown up, is narrated with humour and sensitivity", calling Abhiyum Naanum "Yet another feel-good entertainer from the Mozhi team".